 - Wages as well as any financial data.

-Once a field is chosen, all the data in that field will be automatically encrypted by themselves.
+Once a field is chosen, all the data in that field will be automatically encrypted.
+For example, The social security number decoder will use the same encryption technique.

 FDE is the encryption at the hardware level.
 FDE generally works by automatically converting the data on a hard drive into a form that cannot be understood by anyone who doesn't have the key to undoing the conversion.

-Without the proper authentication key, even if the hard drive is removed and placed in another machine, the data can remain inaccessible.
+The data can remain inaccessible without the proper authentication key even if the hard drive is removed and placed on another machine.
 FDE can be installed on a computing device at the time of manufacturing.
-It can also be added later on by installing a special software driver on the computer.
+It can also be added later by installing a special software driver on the computer.

 It converts data into a ciphertext that can be analyzed and worked with as if it is still in its original form.
-This encryption method generally enables complex mathematical operations to be performed on the encrypted data without compromising the encryption strength.
+This encryption method generally enables complex mathematical operations on the encrypted data without compromising the encryption strength.

 HTTPS generally enables website encryption by running the HTTP over the TLS protocol.
-A public-key certificate must be installed on the computer to enable a web server to encrypt all the contents that it generally sends.
+How does HTTPS work?
+A public-key certificate must be installed on the computer to enable a web server to encrypt all the contents it generally sends.

 Link-level encryption generally encrypts data when it leaves the host and decrypts it at the next link, which can be a host or a relay point.
 It then encrypts it before sending it to the next link.
 Each link generally uses a very different key or even a different algorithm for data encryption.
 The process is usually repeated until the data reaches the recipient.

-It generally adds crypto services at the network transfer layer, which is generally above the data link level.
+It generally adds crypto services at the network transfer layer above the data link level.
 Still, it is always below the application level.
 Network encryption is generally implemented through Internet Protocol Security (IPsec), a set of open Internet Engineering Task Force (IETF) standards that can be used in conjunction to create a framework for private communication over various IP networks.

 It generally depends on the quantum mechanical properties of particles to protect the data.
 Its location and its momentum cannot be measured without changing the values of those properties.